xen/flask-project-template/README.md

     │   │   │       └── user_profile.html
     │   │   └── views.py

-Front page of the site and some useful common pages combined in one blueprint.
-Generally each site section have its own blueprint, but if you are not sure where to put something small put it here.
+Frontpage of the site and some useful common pages combined in one blueprint.
+Generally, each site section has its blueprint, but if you are not sure where to put something small put it here.

     │   ├── models.py

 Helper to access `SQLAlchemy` models.
-I found very comfortably to have all models collected together in one place.
-Since your models always mapped into database you never should have conflict errors using the same name because database don't allow to have several tables with the same name.
+I found very comfortable to have all models collected together in one place.
+Since your models always mapped into the database you never should have conflict errors using the same name because the database doesn't allow to have several tables with the same name.

     │   ├── tasks.py

 Celery tasks placed here.
 If you have worked with Celery you will found yourself familiar with this concept.
-If you need to spit tasks in different files then follow idea of `models.py`.
+If you need to spit tasks in different files then follow the idea of `models.py`.

     │   ├── templates
     │   │   ├── base.html